tanishkaa08/llama-nexus/doc/mcp-server-config.md

-# Configuring MCP Servers in Llama-nexus Chat Completion Requests
+# Configuring MCP Servers in Chat Completion Requests

 Llama-nexus supports the specification of MCP servers in chat completion requests.
 This document demonstrates how to configure one or more MCP servers through the chat completion request parameters.